Stephen R. Tate - Faculty Homepage

 Contact Information

 Want to get in touch with me?
-I am readily available by email, and I typically respond to e-mails within one work day.
+I am readily available by email, and I typically respond to e-mails within one business day.
 Check below for my current office hours if you want to meet in person, or you can email about setting up an appointment.
 We can also set up a video chat if that's the best way to "meet."

 Current Office Hours